-Until recently, pocket-sized portable projectors were nothing more than a novelty idea, which allowed for some fun but didn’t offer a whole lot in terms of the viewing experience.
-While these devices still remain niche products, there has been an upswing in terms of quality, and quite a few OEMs are stepping up their game in this segment, delivering some amazing projectors, that can also fit in the palm of your hand.
+Until recently, pocket-sized portable projectors were nothing more than a novelty idea.
+These allowed for some fun, but didn’t offer a whole lot in terms of viewing experience.
+While these devices remain niche products, there has been an upswing in terms of quality, and quite a few OEMs are stepping up their game in this segment, delivering some amazing projectors that can be easily transported and used wherever you may go.

 Here is a roundup of some of the best portable projectors available right now.